ROCm/rocAL/docs/install/rocAL-build-and-install.rst

 Building and installing rocAL from source code
 ********************************************************************

-Before building and installing rocAL, ensure ROCm has been installed with the `AMDGPU installer <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.1/install/install-methods/amdgpu-installer-index.html>`_ and the ``rocm`` usecase.
+Before building and installing rocAL, ensure ROCm is installed.

-The rocAL source code is available from `https://github.com/ROCm/rocAL <https://github.com/ROCm/rocAL>`_.
-Use the rocAL version that corresponds to the installed version of ROCm.
+The rocAL source code is available from https://github.com/ROCm/rocAL.
+The default develop branch is intended for developers who want to contribute to the rocAL project or who want to preview new features.

 rocAL supports the HIP backend.

-rocAL is installed in the ROCm installation directory by default.
-If rocAL for both HIP and OpenCL backends will be installed on the system, each version must be installed in its own custom directory and not in the default directory.

-You can choose to use the |setup| setup script to install most :doc:`prerequisites <./rocAL-prerequisites>`
+You can choose to use the |setup|_ setup script to install most :doc:`prerequisites <./rocAL-prerequisites>`

 .. note::